25 Excellent Books You Will Love Reading About Hawaii

 Sea People: The Puzzle of Polynesia

-If you have been fortunate enough to fly over the expanse of the Pacific Ocean, and this is a question you have wondered, then this is a book worth checking out.
-The narration was well-done, and we enjoyed listening to and learning from it as a family as we drove around the islands.
+If you have been fortunate enough to fly over the expanse of the Pacific Ocean and have wondered this question, then this is a great book to check out.
+The narration was well done, and we enjoyed listening to and learning from it as a family as we drove around the islands.

 The Three-Year Swim Club

-I only learned about The Three-Year Swim Club once I returned home.
-A friend who grew up in Oahu recommended the book after I shared with her what I had already read.
+I learned about The Three-Year Swim Club once I returned home.
+A friend who grew up in Oahu recommended the book after I shared what I had already read with her.

-The book focuses on a group of poor Japanese and Filipino plantation workers’ children who first learn to swim in an irrigation ditch and eventually rise through the ranks to compete as Olympic contenders internationally.
-Though, with the onset of WWII, many of their dreams are derailed permanently, or delayed until after the wars ends.
+The book focuses on a group of Japanese and Filipino plantation workers’ children who first learn to swim in an irrigation ditch and eventually rise through the ranks to compete as Olympic contenders internationally.
+However, with the onset of WWII, many of their dreams were permanently derailed or delayed until after the war ended.

 Waterman: The Life and Times of Duke Kahanamoku

-In the book The Three Year Swim Club, the figure of Duke Kahanamoku looms large.
-Although his part in the story is more of a cameo, it was enough to want me to learn more about him.
+Duke Kahanamoku looms large in the book The Three Year Swim Club.
+Although his part in the story is more of a cameo, it made me want to learn more about him.
 So, I found this biography—Waterman: The Life And Times Of Duke Kahanamoku—and read it.

 Where To Find More Hawaii Books